GrosvenorTechnology/OemAccessApi/documentation/Entities/HardwareReader.md

 ### ChangeMode

-Add or remove an entry from the operational mode stack of the portal.
+Add or remove an entry from the operational mode stack of the reader.

 Add Entry to stack

 - **Mode [entityId]** - The mode to change to.
-- **Priority [int]** - The priorty for the mode entry.
+- **Priority [int]** - The priority for the mode entry.
 - **Period [timespan] (optional)** - If provided the entry will be automatically removed after the given time period.
 - **Reference [string] (optional)** - A reference that can be used to remove the entry from the stack.